The Cyan Language: Generic Prototypes

 \section{Generic Prototypes}

 Cyan also supports generic prototypes in a form similar to other languages but with some important differences.
 First, a family of generic prototypes may share a single name but different parameters.
-For example, there is a single name {\tt UTuple} that is used for tuples of any number of parameters (as many as there are in the library): \begin{cyan} :aName UTuple<String>; :p UTuple<String, Int>; aName f1: "Lívia" // prints Lívia Out println: (aName f1); p f1: "Carol" p f2: 1 // prints "name: Carol age: 1".
-Here + concatenates strings Out println: "name: " + (p f1) + " age: " + (p f2); \end{cyan} Second, it is possible to used field names as parameters: \begin{cyan} :aName Tuple<name, String>; :p Tuple<name, String, age, Int>; aName name: "Lívia" // prints Lívia Out println: (aName name); p name: "Carol" p age: 1 // prints "name: Carol age: 1" Out println: "name: " + (p name) + " age: " + (p age); \end{cyan} A generic prototype is considered different from the prototype without parameters too: \begin{cyan} object Box public :value Any end
+For example, there is a single name {\tt Tuple} that is used for tuples of any number of parameters (as many as there are in the library): \begin{cyan} var Tuple<String> aName; var Tuple<String, Int> p; aName f1: "Lívia" // prints Lívia Out println: (aName f1); p f1: "Carol" p f2: 1 // prints "name: Carol age: 1".
+Here + concatenates strings Out println: "name: " ++ p f1 ++ " age: " ++ p f2; \end{cyan} Second, it is possible to used field names as parameters: \begin{cyan} var Tuple<name, String> aName; var Tuple<name, String, age, Int> p; aName name: "Lívia" // prints Lívia Out println: (aName name); p name: "Carol" p age: 1 // prints "name: Carol age: 1" Out println: "name: " ++ p name ++ " age: " ++ p age; \end{cyan} A generic prototype is considered different from the prototype without parameters too: \begin{cyan} object Box public Any value end